New Holland Agriculture: NH2 hydrogen-powered tractor and energy-independent farm

-NH2 Hydrogen Powered Tractor was awarded a Gold Medal for technical innovation at SIMA in 2009.
+NH2 Hydrogen Powered Tractor was awarded a gold medal for technical innovation at SIMA in 2009.

 The hydrogen powered NH2 tractor will be tested at La Bellotta, Turin, Italy, as a pilot to realize the first Energy Independent farm.

 100% Biodiesel equipment

-New Holland approved the use of Biodiesel in its products since 2006 with the use of 20% Biodiesel (B20) in all of its equipment containing New Holland engines.
+In 2006, New Holland approved the use of Biodiesel in its products with the use of 20% Biodiesel (B20) in all of its equipment containing New Holland engines.
 In 2007, New Holland offered 100% Biodiesel (B100) compatibility with New Holland Tier 3 engines.
 All Tier 4A ECOBlue SCR engines are compatible with 20% Biodiesel (B20) blends, as long as the biodiesel blend complies with fuel specification EN14214:2009.

-Partnership with British Beekeepers’ Association

-New Holland has formed a partnership with the British Beekeepers’ Association (BBKA) which has led the campaign to raise funds for research to fully understand the reason why British bee colonies are dying.
-New Holland will provide funding and will have stands at key agricultural shows and events – where it can raise awareness of the work of the BBKA amongst farmers, land-owners and contractors.

-Carbon Footprint Calculator

-New Holland has developed an online Carbon Footprint Calculator (called CarbonID calculator), verified by SGS, to calculate the carbon footprint of tractors, either based on annual fuel usage or hours worked.
-The calculator shows a comparison between the Tier 4A/Stage IIIB and previous engine emissions regulations.

 Biomass

 New Holland is supporting different projects based on energy production from biomass made from agricultural, industrial and domestic residue and energetic crops: